-8. Kell Brook (36-2, 25 KOs) Sheffield’s Brook has now suffered consecutive knockout defeats after losing his IBF welterweight strap to American sensation Errol Spence Jr on 27 May in his home city of Sheffield.
+8. Kell Brook (37-2, 26 KOs) Sheffield’s Brook suffered lost his IBF welterweight strap to American sensation Errol Spence Jr in his only fight of 2017.
 In an exciting and close bout at Bramall Lane, Brook seemed to be getting the better of the early exchanges before suffering yet another serious eye injury in the 7th round.
 The 31-year-old was dropped in the 10th but bravely fought on before finally succumbing to his injury by taking a knee in the 11th as referee Howard Foster counted him out.
-Whether we’ve seen the last of ‘The Special One’ in the ring remains to be seen, but he is unlikely to campaign at 147 pounds again after struggling to make the weight and gassing late as Spence ruthlessly targeted his body.
-That decision to jump up two weight classes to take on heavy-handed middleweight titlist Gennady Golovkin last September is looking more foolhardy by the day.
+After yet more eye surgery, ‘The Special One’ made his long-awaited return to the ring at junior middleweight on March 3 after struggling to make the 147-pound limit.
+And he looked impressive with the extra bulk, stopping fringe contender Sergey Rabchenko in the second round with a brutal uppercut to get back in the win column.

 9. Ryan Burnett (19-0, 9 KOs) Belfast’s Burnett enjoyed a stellar 2017, outpointing Lee Haskins to win the IBF world bantamweight title in June and then immediately taking a unification fight with Kazakhstan’s Zhanat Zhakiyanov in his home city in October.
 In an impressively mature performance for a 25-year-old, Burnett eked out a clear unanimous decision to claim Zhakiyanov’s WBA belt and cement himself as a real force in the division.
 In his first fight of 2018, Burnett successfully defended his WBA title against Venezuela’s Yonfrez Paejo on the Anthony Joshua-Joseph Parker undercard via a unanimous points decision.